MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Nested if...else statement

-We can nest as many if...else statement as we want as follows.
+We can nest as many if...else statement as we want as follows:

 #### The syntax of nested if...else statement is: